sigalor/lifeiscomplex/README.md

 # Description
 Life Is Complex is a program for visualizing GML data, in this case the city of Hamburg, by using various data sets.
 If you would like to add more buildings, please look at the *sources* section.
+Because the current version was developed in ~16 hours, it doesn't have much features yet (see *To do* for plans on new features and improvements).

 # Sources
 This project mainly uses data sets from "Transparenzportal Hamburg", a website by the city of Hamburg that provides various information and statistics about it.